BrynDev/GPP-Zombie-Game-AI/README.md

 # GPP-Zombie-Game-AI
 Assignment made as part of my education at Howest DAE.
-This project consists of a simple top-down zombie game where I make a plugin that handles the player AI.
-Everything not related to the player's AI behavior was provided by the class professors.
+The goal of this project was to implement an AI agent's behavior in a given zombie game framework.
+In this project I am solely responsible for the main AI agent's behavior.
+For mor information, visit my website: https://bryncouvreur.wixsite.com/portfolio